solital/documentation/docs/docs/katrina-orm.md

 User::latest()->get();
 ```

 By default, the `latest` method will sort using the `created_at` column.
-If this column does not exist in your table, you can pass the noe of another column as a parameter.
+If this column does not exist in your table, you can pass the name of another column as a parameter.

 ```php
 User::latest('users')->get();